yswc8/yswc8.github.io/_posts/2023-12-21-CMU course review.md

 ### Summer 2024

-- 15213 Introduction to Computer Systems
+- **15-213 Introduction to Computer Systems**

-- 99270 Summer Undergraduate Research Apprenticeship
+- **99-270 Summer Undergraduate Research Apprenticeship**

 ### Spring 2024

-- **15122 Principles of Imperative Computation**: a cs core that exposes you to data structures.
+- **15-122 Principles of Imperative Computation**: a cs core that exposes you to data structures.
 Concepts such as linked lists and AVL rotations were interesting to learn, but not so much for the others.
 The labs were okay, with the last few challenging to debug in C and the OH queues for those were around 2-3 hours long.
 However, the exams were difficult.
 I experienced stressful time constraints in all of the exams and for the first exam, I left the last 3 pages blank.
 _(I spent around 13-15 hours every week)_

-- **09106 Modern Chemistry II**: a fairly easy chemistry core that covers thermo, kinetics, equilibrium, acids/bases...
+- **09-106 Modern Chemistry II**: a fairly easy chemistry core that covers thermo, kinetics, equilibrium, acids/bases...
 A few concepts such as pseudo rate law took a while to understand but the test questions were relatively formulaic.
 However, the weekly quizzes (sometimes twice a week) and the 8pm recitations were slightly annoying.
 Overall a chill class with generous grading.
 _(I spent around 7 hours every week)_

-- **73102 Principles of Microeconomics**: an introductory microeconomics class that has a heavy focus on game theory and its application in the industries.
+- **73-102 Principles of Microeconomics**: an introductory microeconomics class that has a heavy focus on game theory and its application in the industries.
 The first 1/3 was extremely light as it overlaps with high school micro.
 The rest is mathy with a lot of calculations.
 I wouldn't classify it as the most engaging and easiest gen-ed, but it did not take up much time for me.
 _(I spent around 5 hours every week)_

-- **76101 Intepretation and Arguments**: an extremely easy writing class.
+- **76-101 Intepretation and Arguments**: an extremely easy writing class.
 I never received such high scores in essays back in high school.
 _(I spent around 4 hours every week)_

-- **67250 The Information Systems milieux**: a first year IS class that covers web dev (HTML/CSS, JS), SQL, and conceptual topics such as the business aspect of IS.
+- **67-250 The Information Systems milieux**: a first year IS class that covers web dev (HTML/CSS, JS), SQL, and conceptual topics such as the business aspect of IS.
 It has a relatively moderate workload and requires consistent effort throughout the semester.
 _(I spent around 9 hours every week)_

 > Reflection: This semester was light with only 49 units.
 I declared a chemistry major on a computational chemistry track.
 Honetsly speaking, I didn't really enjoy any of the classes I took this semester and questioned a lot about my major choice and career goals.